 Valley of Head Hunters (1953)

 Devil Goddess (1955)

 later yearsWeissmuller's syndicated TV series Jungle Jim did not ignite audiences and was canceled after 26 episodes.
-Now more than 50 years old, he grew weary of acting and retired to the Chicago area to start a swimming pool business in 1956.
+Now more than 50 years old, he grew weary of acting and returned to the Chicago area to start a swimming pool business in 1956.
 He made only a handful of film and TV appearances in the ensuing years.
-In the mid 1960s, he retired and moved to Florida, where he had some business interests that eventually soured.
-Afterward, he left Florida for Las Vegas in the early 1970s.
-In the later 1970s, he suffered a series of strokes and other health maladies.
-After moving to Acapulco in the early 1980s, he passed away there on January 20, 1984, at the age of 79.
-He was survived by his fifth wife, a son, Johnny Weissmuller, Jr. (1940-2006), and daughter Wendy.
+In the mid 1960s, he moved to Florida to tend to some business interests that eventually soured.
+He then left Florida for Las Vegas in the early 1970s where he worked as a greeter in a casino.
+Weissmuller's health began to decline in the mid 1970s, and in 1977 he suffered a series of strokes and spent about 18 months convalescing in the Motion Picture and Television Country House and Hospital.
+His wife, Maria, moved him to Acapulco in 1979, where he passed away on January 20, 1984, at the age of 79.
+He was survived by his fifth wife, son Johnny Weissmuller, Jr. (1940-2006), and daughter Wendy.
 Weissmuller's daughter Heidi died in a car crash in 1962 at the age of 18.

 johnny weissmuller films available from movies unlimited